 San Francisco Fire Engine Tours and Adventures is a family-owned and operated business.
 The owners even live in an old fire station.
 Your tour guide is one of the fire truck owners and will tell you all about San Francisco history with plenty of personal insider stories to share.

-A 75-minute San Francisco tour or a 3-hour deluxe tour can be combined with an Alcatraz option.
-Specialty tours include San Francisco WIneries and Tastings on Treasure Island in February, March and April; Back to to 50s on August evenings; Spooky Halloween tour in October; Holiday Lights in December and a year-round Horseback Adventure along the gorgeous California coast.
+A 90-minute San Francisco tour can also be combined with an Alcatraz option.
+Specialty tours include San Francisco Wineries and Tastings on Treasure Island and a Holiday Lights tour in December.

+The vehicle seats 14 passengers which makes for a personalized and fun experience.
 Call ahead for departure times and reservations, discounts for children apply.
-Daily tours depart from The Cannery at Fisherman’s Wharf located on Beach Street at the foot of Columbus Avenue.
+Daily tours depart 11am, 1pm and 3pm from The Cannery at Fisherman’s Wharf located on Beach Street at the foot of Columbus Avenue.
 It’s easy to reach by the Hyde Street Cable Car or the "F" Line vintage streetcars.
 A parking garage is nearby at Anchorage Square.